hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-FlexiblePrivacy.md

     [Flexible privacy groups](../../Concepts/Privacy/Flexible-PrivacyGroups.md) are an early access feature.
 Don't use in production networks.

     The flexible privacy group interfaces may change between releases.
-There may not be an upgrade path from flexible privacy groups created using v1.5 or earlier to enable use of flexible privacy group functionality in future versions.
+There might not be an upgrade path from flexible privacy groups created using v1.5 or earlier to enable use of flexible privacy group functionality in future versions.